Marketing non-food products in the EU after the 16th of July 2021- Regulation (EU) 2019/1020 (the Market Surveillance Regulation or MSR).

 Arising from the MSR and since 16th of July 2021, certain types of products (referred to in Article 4(5) of the MSR) may be placed on the EU market, only if there is an economic operator, established in the EU.
 The economic operator must perform the tasks set out in Article 4(3) of the MSR and where required by a market surveillance authority under Article 16(3), take corrective action which may include:

-In order to identify and contact the economic operator, the name, registered trade name or registered trade mark, and contact details, including the postal address, of the economic operator referred to in Article 4(1) must be indicated on the product or on its packaging, the parcel or an accompanying document.
+In order to identify and contact the economic operator, the name, registered trade name or registered trade mark, and contact details, including the postal address, of the economic operator referred to in Article 4(1) (and as required by Article 4(4)) must be indicated on the product or on its packaging, the parcel or an accompanying document.

 In addition to the above, the MSR applies to products that are subject to the Union harmonisation legislation listed (70 regulations and directives) in Annex I of the MSR (this list includes the Reach Regulation ((EC) No 1907/2006) in so far as there are no specific provisions in the Union harmonisation legislation, which regulate more specifically manner market surveillance and enforcement.
 In this context, Articles 25 to 28 (controls on products entering the EU) of the MSR apply, in so far as there are no specific provisions relating to the organisation of controls on products entering the Union market in Union law.

 The application of the MSR does not prevent market surveillance authorities from taking more specific measures as provided for in the General Product Safety Directive (Directive 2001/95/EC).
-The MSR is without prejudice to Articles 12 to 15 of the eCommerce Directive (Directive 2000/31/EC).
+The MSR is without prejudice to Articles 12 to 15 of the eCommerce Directive (Directive 2000/31/EC)(Article 2).

 Because of the obligations placed on economic operators, on online intermediaries (referred to below) and general MSR compliance obligations, it is essential to make changes to terms of business of exporters, of importers, those of online intermediaries under the eCommerce Directive and to put in place additional terms with an economic operator, particularly for example, where the manufacturer is established outside the EU.